revue-org/revue/docs/website/docs/report/0x-web-of-thing.md

 ### Security
 Defines the security mechanisms that can be used to interact with the devices.
-In Revue, the sample thing descriptor uses the 'nosec' security scheme that is only a placeholder for the security definition, but in a real scenario, it should be replaced with a real security scheme like a JWT token.
+In Revue, the sample thing descriptor uses the 'nosec' security scheme that is just a placeholder for the security definition, but in a real scenario, it should be replaced with a real security scheme like a JWT token.
 If no security scheme is defined, the Thing is considered as public and free to use.